Frequently Asked Questions

 When will my home be ready after the contract documents are signed?

-Your home should be ready approximately four months after the contract documents are signed.
+Your home should be ready approximately five to six months after the contract documents are signed.

 Do you have a list of available upgrades?